Filippa Giordano: Musical success

-In December 2003 she gave her recitals at the International Forum Hall in Tokyo (two dates), the Festival Hall in Osaka and the main Theatres in Nagoya, Fukuoka and Sendai.
+In December 2003, she gave her recitals at the International Forum Hall in Tokyo (two dates), the Festival Hall in Osaka and the main Theatres in Nagoya, Fukuoka and Sendai.
 During her career, she performed live with prestigious Orchestras such as "The Super World Orchestra" (made of top elements from various world Symphony Orchestras) and the "BBC Orchestra".

 In February 2004, she was invited by the City of Guadalajara to celebrate its birthday; she also performed in the historic Teatro Josefa Ortiz de Domínguez in Querétaro, where she received recognition from the university.

 In March 2004, Filippa moved to Los Angeles to work on her new classical album (she wrote some new tracks and co-produced it).
 In October 2004, she sang the "Ave Maria" for the Columbus Day Parade at St. Patrick's Church in New York.

-During her whole career, she has been invited, as Testimonial, for major brand's special events like Longines, Armani, Ferragamo, BMW, Roger Dubouis, Damiani, and Bulgari.
+During her whole career, she has been invited, as Testimonial, for major brands' special events like Longines, Armani, Ferragamo, BMW, Roger Dubouis, Damiani, and Bulgari.

-In October 2005 Filippa was Special Guest for Ennio Morricone Tour in Japan.
-On this occasion, she had the pleasure to meet Junichiro Koizumi, Japanese Prime Minister.
+In October 2005, Filippa was the special guest for Ennio Morricone's tour in Japan.
+On this occasion, she had the pleasure of meeting Junichiro Koizumi, Japanese Prime Minister.

-In November 2005 she released the album PrimaDonna in Japan.
+In November 2005, she released the album PrimaDonna in Japan.
 The song she wrote, "When I come back home", reached the 2nd position on the Hot 100 Chart on JWave Radio, following Madonna's hit Hung Up.